mttcohack/MTTCohackMonitor/README.md

 ## Overview

-This challenged based Azure Monitoring Hackathon is intended to teach how to monitor Azure workloads.
+This challenge based Azure Monitoring Hackathon is intended to teach how to monitor Azure workloads.
 During the mini Open Hack you will be working with Azure Monitor, Log Analytics and for the optional part with Azure arc.

 ## Goals